OIRNOIR/WackyWebM/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/oirnoir/wackywebm?style=for-the-badge)
 [![Discord](https://img.shields.io/discord/1003791722574266488?style=for-the-badge)](https://discord.gg/wackywebm)

 WackyWebM is a tool that allows you to create WebM video files with changing aspect ratios.

-If you're having issues, want to share your custom modes, or learn from the community join the Discord at the bottom of this readme.
+If you're having issues or want to share your custom modes, join the Discord Server at the bottom of this Readme.

 ## Dependencies